 Along, with Venice’s famous beauty and waterways, stands some impressive churches and basilicas that should not be missed.
 While it might be impossible to see all of these structures, we have created a list of 10 churches tourists should see when visiting Venice.
 They are in no particular order, so as to not offend any Venetian church fans.

-This is the biggest and perhaps most famous of all the churches on the list.
+This is the biggest and perhaps one of the most famous churches in Venice.
 The enormous basilica sits in the center of one of the most recognizable squares in the world Saint Mark’s square.
 This place is so famous that they even have pictures of it in kids’ textbooks in Korea!

 The Church of San Giorgio Maggiore